 (1) Setting up the system account

-Set up the system account of NNMi.
+If you skipped setting the System account password during installation, set the NNMi system account.
 The procedure for setting up the account is the same as that for Windows.

 After setting the system account, set up SSO.